 Taming Terror: Sliding into Horror

 So that's the mission of this blog: to open the creaky doors and blow away some of the cobwebs so more people feel comfortable exploring their fears and finding relatable moments by providing spoiler-free jump-scare warnings and broad content warnings.
+The goal of each entry is to explain why that piece was included in my blog, how it serves the broader genre, and why I want you to watch.

 Please note that the lists of content warnings (CWs) are general, not comprehensive.
 CWs on this site are intended to inform the viewer of specific kinds of content, not to spoil the fun.
 Including CWs is one way I can help make the horror genre more accessible to newcomers.
 Everyone has their squicks and major ews.
 Don’t yuck someone’s yum, and don’t yum up their yuck.